Bugmark-Simulator/bugmark_simulation/README.md

 - to switch to new user, either logout and back in, or run `su - bugmarkstudy`

-1. Clone the tracker
+1. Clone the bugmark exchange repository
    `mkdir ~/src; cd ~/src; git clone https://github.com/Bugmark-Simulator/exchange.git`

-2. CD to the tracker directory `cd exchange`
+2. Open the repository directory `cd exchange`

 #### Development Environment Provisioning